We've all had seasons of hustle in our lives.

-If you're in a season of over-commitment or hustle, that’s okay, I’ve been there and understand that sometimes it’s a necessity.
+If you're in a season of over-commitment or hustle, that’s okay, I’ve been there and understand that sometimes it’s a necessity, and sometimes a choice.
 But if you, like me, are feeling called to intentionally rest, pursue peace, and lay down some over-commitments in this next year or season of life, I want to encourage you to go where God's called you, and honor Him with your work and rest.

 Choose to do what matters most over what looks best.
 Choose to pour into those closest to you instead of stretching yourself thin for the masses.
 Choose to give yourself to God before giving yourself to others.
 Choose to say, "Thanks, but not this time."

 *I highly recommend Lara Casey's books and resources to help cultivate what matters most to you.
 Whether you need help planning, goal setting, or just need a pep-talk now and then, she's been there, done that, and now shares her story at laracasey.com.

 You can find even more of Lara Casey's resources at cultivatewhatmatters.com.